-1. Previously looked after children are children who were looked after but ceased to be so because they were adopted (or became subject to a child arrangement order or special guardianship order) immediately following having been looked after and those children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted. (in accordance with 1.8 School Admissions Code of Practice)

-2. The terms "siblings" refers to children who live with the same family at the same address.
+- 1. A "looked after child" is a child who, at the time of making the application is: in the care of a local authority, or being provided with accommodation by a local authority in the exercise of their social services functions.
+A "previously looked after child" is a child who is no longer looked after because they were adopted or became subject to a Special Guardianship order or a Child Arrangements order which includes arrangements relating to with whom the child is to live.
+Evidence will be required on a case by case basis. - 2.
+The terms "siblings" refers to children who live with the same family at the same address.
 Children living with the same family e.g. foster children and step-sisters and brothers are also included.
-Cousins are not siblings.

-3. 'Home address' refers to the child's permanent home at the date of admission.
+Cousins are not siblings. - 3.
+'Home address' refers to the child's permanent home at the date of admission.
 Where the child lives with split parents who have shared responsibility, it is for the parents to determine which address to use when applying for a primary school.
-Proof of residency may be required at any time during or after the allocation process
+Proof of residency may be required at any time during or after the allocation process.